|

 of it on what it purchased.
 It is therefore neutral, however,

-long or short, the circuit. %).
+long or short, the manufacturing and delivering circuit).
 It is the most productive tax

 (45% of total taxes) and it is less painful than any other tax.